-To make the mascarpone cream, pour the water into a saucepan 1 and add the white sugar 2.
-Stir gently to moisten the sugar and heat to 250°F (120°C) (measure the exact temperature with a kitchen thermometer) 3; if you don’t have a thermometer, the syrup will be ready when small white bubbles form on the surface.
+To make the mascarpone cream, pour the water 1 into a saucepan and add the white sugar 2.
+Stir gently and bring the mixture to 250°F (121°C), measuring the temperature with a food thermometer 3; if you don’t have a thermometer, the syrup will be ready when small white bubbles form on the surface.

-Store in the fridge covered with plastic wrap for 3-4 days at most.
-Freezing is not recommended because this could spoil the cream’s velvety consistency
+Freezing is not recommended because this could spoil the cream’s velvety consistency.

-If you prefer a firmer cream, keep it in the refrigerator for approximately one hour before serving.
+If you prefer a cream with a denser consistency, let it set in the fridge for around one hour before serving.

 Why is it important to soften the mascarpone?

 This way the yolks won't disassemble and you'll get a creamier result!